 Redeeming points for cash back or letting your miles expire are two of 10 common mistakes you should avoid.

 A travel credit card can be the ticket to big savings on flights, hotels, rental cars and other travel expenses.
-Thirty-three percent of travel credit card users reported earning $500 or more in rewards in the past year, according to a 2018 U.S. News & World Report survey.
+And with the pandemic finally getting under control, people are getting ready to travel again, according to an April 2021 travel rewards survey from U.S. News & World Report.

 But how do you know if you’re using your travel card to its full potential?

-In the U.S. News survey, 48 percent of travel rewards cardholders weren’t taking advantage of card features and benefits such as priority boarding, airport lounge access or free checked bags when flying.
-A 2017 Bankrate survey found that 31 percent of credit card users – that’s nearly one in three – didn’t redeem any rewards in 2020.
+For example, are you taking advantage of card features and benefits such as priority boarding, airport lounge access or free checked bags when flying?
+A 2021 Bankrate survey found that 31% of credit card users – that’s nearly one in three – didn’t redeem any rewards in 2020.

 Avoiding missteps like these is key for wringing the most mileage possible out of travel credit cards.